Who we are

 - a picture of your government-issued photo ID

 We will never pass on your information unless you specifically consent to us doing so or we are specifically required to by law.
-We only use it to understand your needs and provide you with a better service, and in particular:
+We only use it in your healthcare, to understand your health and healthcare needs and provide you with a better service, and in particular:

 - for internal record keeping

-- to improve our services, and email you responses
+- to improve our services and email you messages related to your health or healthcare

 - to present you with occasional updates and marketing messages where you have not opted out, based on our legitimate interest in keeping you informed of our services subject to your right to opt-out at any time.